The condition of the Tyson Fury gloves has been a talking point ever since the Briton defeated Deontay Wilder in their high-profile Las Vegas rematch.

 In a recent Instagram response, Fury called the allegations ‘bulls—‘ and stated there was nothing but mean fists inside the wraps.

-If anything untoward was going on, surely Deas would have noticed before leaving Fury’s side.
+If anything untoward were going on, surely Deas would have noticed before leaving Fury’s side.

-The World Boxing Council, who sanctioned the contest, has since aired their views through President Mauricio Sulaiman.
+The World Boxing Council, which sanctioned the contest, has since aired its views through President Mauricio Sulaiman.

 “It’s ridiculous.
 It’s difficult to understand,” Sulaiman told Sky Sports.
-“I was present in both fights, I was in the dressing room, in both fights.
-Both Wilder and Fury dressing room.
+“I was present in both fights.
+I was in the dressing room in both fights.
+Both Wilder and Fury’s dressing room.